Chinese local services giant Meituan-Dianping raises $4B led by Tencent and Priceline

 There’s no word on the valuation, but recent reports pegged it as high as $30 billion.
 The company was valued at $18 billion 18 months ago.

 Meituan-Dianping is a pioneer of what is called O2O in China.
-That stands for online to offline and it basically means services that connect offline commerce industries with consumers using the internet, and in particular smartphones.
+That stands for “online to offline” and it basically means services that connect offline commerce industries with consumers using the internet, and in particular smartphones.

 It has reached impressive scale with up to 21 million orders at peak per day and five million merchants selling their wares on the platform over the past year.
 Meituan-Dianping claims that its deals span a whopping 2,800 cities in China, with an audience of 280 million users touching its service in the last twelve months.